|Study location||Latvia, Riga|

 Wood is a natural resource, making it readily available and economically feasible.
 It is remarkably strong in relation to its weight, and it provides good insulation from the cold.
 Wood is also the perfect example of an environmentally sustainable product; it is biodegradable and renewable, and carries the lowest carbon footprint of any comparable building material.

-Wooden architecture ir Riga is uniqe, because it continued to develop and improve up till the start of the Wold War II.
-This is why only a century ago in Latvia’s capital city there where approximately 12,000 wooden buildings from which only 4000 remained to this day.
-It is important to point out that the oldest of Rigas’wooden buildings was raised at the end of the 18th century.
+Wooden architecture in Riga is unique, because it has been developing and improving for many years.
+A century ago in Latvia’s capital city there were approximately 12,000 wooden buildings from which only 4000 remained until these days.
+It is important to point out that the oldest Rigas’ wooden buildings were built at the end of the 18th century.

-We believe that Latvian craftsmen’s’ knowledge in timber as a construction material have deep roots into our history dated back to ancient times and are inherited from our ancestors.
-Summer school «Riga – the Pearl of Latvian Wooden Architecture» links Latvian craftsman know-how and RTU professors’ attainment into the field of Architecture.
-Combination of those two worlds will result in an intensive two-week summer school where participants will be able to gain new knowledge regarding wood as a construction material.
+We believe that Latvian craftsmen knowledge in timber as a construction material has deep roots into our history dated back to ancient times and is inherited from our ancestors.
+The summer school «Riga – the Pearl of Latvian Wooden Architecture» links Latvian craftsmen know-how and RTU professors’ attainment into the field of architecture.
+Combination of those two worlds will result in an intensive two-week summer school where participants are able to gain new knowledge regarding wood as a construction material.

-The course aim is to increase participants knowledge about the use of wood as a material in architecture, emphasizing its advantages and also raise awareness of the wooden architecture of the capital of Latvia.
+The course aim is to increase participants’ knowledge about the use and properties of wood as a material in architecture, emphasizing its advantages and also increasing awareness of the wooden architecture of Latvia.

 ● Riga – Its Historical Value in Wooden Architecture

 ● Wood Development Process – From Seed to House